CouchCMS/Documentation/src/contents/tags-reference/each.md

 ### item

-This is the default variable that contains the value obtained.<br/>
+This is the default variable that contains the value obtained.
-If any other variable is specified using the **as** parameter, as explained in parameters, then this variable will not be set.<br/>
+If any other variable is specified using the **as** parameter, as explained in parameters, then this variable will not be set.
 The specified variable will be set instead.

 ## Related Tags